-Dosage of medications for HIV infection and opportunistic infections should be prescribed according to Tanner staging of puberty and not solely on the basis of age.
-Adolescents in early puberty (i.e., Tanner Stages I and II) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., Tanner Stage V) should follow adult dosing schedules.
-However, Tanner stage and age are not necessarily directly predictive of drug pharmacokinetics.
-Because puberty may be delayed in children who were infected with HIV perinatally, continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
-Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition from pediatric to adult doses.
-Youth who are in their growth spurt period (i.e., Tanner Stage III in females and Tanner Stage IV in males) and following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
+Dosage of ARV drugs should be prescribed according to the SMR and not solely on the basis of age.
+16,17 Adolescents in early puberty (i.e., SMR I-III) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., SMR IV-V) should follow adult dosing schedules.
+However, SMR stage and age are not necessarily directly predictive of drug pharmacokinetics.
+Because puberty may be delayed in children who were infected with HIV perinatally, 18 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
+Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition youth from pediatric to adult doses.
+Youth who are in their growth spurt period (i.e., Tanner Stage III in females and Tanner Stage IV in males) following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
 Therapeutic drug monitoring can be considered in each of these selected circumstances to help guide therapy decisions.
 Pharmacokinetic studies of drugs in youth are needed to better define appropriate dosing.
 For a more detailed discussion, see Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
+19